Football face-mask removal with a cordless screwdriver on helmets used for at least one season of play

 National Athletic Trainers Association

 Decoster, Laura C.; Shirley, Chandra P.; and Swartz, Erik E., "Football face-mask removal with a cordless screwdriver on helmets used for at least one season of play" (2005).
-Kinesiology Scholarship.
+Journal of Athletic Training.
 10.

 Copyright © National Athletic Trainers' Association, Inc.